RyanAbir/youtube-ab-blocker/README.md

 - The repository is initialized with Git; make sure to reload after changes so MV3 picks up the latest files.

 ## Troubleshooting
+- If YouTube shows an “Ad blockers violate YouTube’s Terms of Service” dialog, reload the extension in `chrome://extensions` (so the anti-enforcement remover is active) and refresh the YouTube tab.
 - **Receiving end does not exist** warnings are handled internally; they surface only if a message truly can’t be delivered.
 - If the overlay shows “Blocking is disabled,” confirm the toggle in the Options page and reload the tab.
 - After editing DNR rules, you must reload the extension to re-register rules.